thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 2. Learn by experience
 3. Learn proactively on company time

+## Learning by experience

+Learning by experience was the preferred way for most people I talked to.
+I could easily see why.
+This is probably the default way all of us learn on the job because we don't have to do anything to make it happen.
+In fact, as the great Julius Cesar once said, «Ut est rerum omnium magister usus» which translates to "experience is the best teacher".

+But is learning by experience enough by itself ?

+In my opinion, I don't think so.
+Learning by experience can be exceptionally great when working in a fast paced environnement where the type of problems you work on changes very often.
+But for most people who work in a steady environment, the learning by experience process can be very slow.

+Even when I was not able to find time to learn after work anymore, I was still learning by experience while doing my job.
+But it was not enough.
+I wasn't satisfied with it because it depended a lot on what I was working on at the moment.
+When I was working on something new, a new technology or a new framework, I was learning a lot.
+But it was not the case when I was just applying what I already knew.

+But the biggest problem for me with the learning by experience approach is the feeling that I am in a passive mode.
+It put me in a situation when I am not in control of what I learn.
+I am only learning when faced with problems I don't know how to solve already.
+I am not learning to avoid potential problems nor to innovate.

+As we can see, learning by experience alone was not enough for me.
+I needed an approach that would allow me to keep learning more than what is required to do my job.

 ## Learning on my own time

 Some people I talked to used their own time after work to learn more and acquire new skills about their job.
 Most of people in this category had either grown kids or no kids at all!
 But there were still some who were able to do it while having small kids (mostly a single child).